 Finally, the project compares these findings and seeks to identify any explicit or implicit correlations between the past and present revitalization activities and current competence and perception of the language.

-Nils Langer has been a professor of North Frisian and minority research at the University of Flensburg.
+Nils Langer has been a professor of North Frisian and minority research at the University of Flensburg since 2016.
 Previously, he earned a PhD in historical sociolinguistics from the University of Newcastle and worked as a professor of Germanic linguistics at the University of Bristol.
 He is an expert on the historical sociolinguistics of Schleswig-Holstein, an area characterized by multilingualism of up to five languages.
 He has published on issues such as purism, standardization, language and education, and regional and minority languages.
 Recently, his research focuses on the implementation of language policy for minority languages.

 Born in the province of Fryslân, Netherlands, Femmy Admiraal was raised bilingually in West Frisian and Dutch.
 After training as a linguist and anthropologist, she joined a research project on Baure, an endangered language spoken in Bolivia, at the University of Leipzig.
 She obtained her PhD from the University of Amsterdam with a dissertation on the linguistic encoding of spatial reference in Baure.
 Currently, she is working at DANS, the archiving institution of the Royal Dutch Academy of Science.